koonyook/mocapDataViewer/README.md

 Successfully compiled on Visual Studio 2015 on Windows 10 Creator Update.

-More details about the dataset and download like at https://koonyook.github.io/mocap_dataset/
+More details about the dataset and download link at https://koonyook.github.io/mocap_dataset/

 ## Navigation Control
 - Click at the display to start navigation, Esc to exit navigation.